A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs

 \subsection{Query-based Partitioning}

 While the previous partitioning schemes only consider the data, other partitioning methods are (also) based on queries.
-Workload-based partitioning strategies have been broadly explored, where the idea is to identify common joins in query logs that can be used to partition or replicate parts of the graph in order to ensure that high-demand joins can be pushed to individual machines.
+Workload-based partitioning schemes identify common joins in query logs that can be used to partition or replicate parts of the graph in order to ensure that high-demand joins can be pushed to individual machines.
 Partitioning can then be \textit{a priori}, for example, based on a query log; or \textit{dynamic} (aka.\ adaptive), where the partitions change as queries are received.
-Such strategies are used by WARP~\cite{6547414}, Partout~\cite{Galarraga:2014:PDE:2567948.2577302}, WORQ~\cite{10.1007/978-3-030-00671-6_34}, chameleon-DB~\cite{Alu2013chameleondbAW}, AdPart~\cite{Harbi:2016:ASQ:2944220.2944335}, etc.
+Such strategies are used by systems that include WARP~\cite{6547414}, Partout~\cite{Galarraga:2014:PDE:2567948.2577302}, WORQ~\cite{10.1007/978-3-030-00671-6_34}, and AdPart~\cite{Harbi:2016:ASQ:2944220.2944335}.